fledge-iot/fledge-north-http-c/docs/index.rst

     - **Source**: The data to send, this may be either the reading data or the statistics data

+    - **Proxy**: The host and port of the proxy server to use.
+Leave empty is a proxy is not in use.
+This should be formatted as an address followed by a colon and then the port or a hostname followed by a colon and then the port.
+E.g. 192.168.0.42:8080.
+If the default port is used then the port may be omitted.

     - **Headers**: An optional set of header fields to send in every request.
 The headers are defined as a JSON document with the name of each item in the document as header field name and the value the value of the header field.

     - **Sleep Time Retry**: A tuning parameter used to control how often a connection is retried to the up stream Fledge if it is not available.
 On every retry the time will be doubled.